fmohr/naiveautoml/README.md

 ![Results for the comparison with auto-sklearn on the AutoML benchmark datasets](https://github.com/fmohr/naiveautoml/blob/master/publications/2021MLJ/plots/advantage-sklearn.jpg)

-Note that `naiveautoml` does not ask you for *any* parametrization (not even a timeout); it still provides you with the possibility to customize a lot of the behavior.
+Note that `naiveautoml` does not ask you for *any* parametrization (not even a timeout); it still provides you with the possibility to customize a lot of its behavior.
 Given our exhaustive empirical results, you can be confident that you will get at most of the times results that are comparable to what you would get with other tools.

 ## Python
 Install via `pip install naiveautoml.`